mohalkarushikesh/Self-Driving-Car-with-PPO-RL/README.md

 of this software and associated documentation files (the "Software"), to deal in the Software without ...

-[Full text available at {Link: Open Source Initiative https://opensource.org/license/mit}]
+Full text available at {Open Source Initiative https://opensource.org/license/mit}